 Is a 529 right for me?

-Choosing to create 529 plan early not only will offer many tax advantages, but it also creates the good monthly habit of putting money away for college, and encourages people not to touch those funds for any other reason.
+Choosing to create a 529 plan early not only offers tax advantages, but it also helps develop good savings habits.
+It encourages people not to touch those funds for any other reason.
 These advantages and incentives can help you on your way to maximizing the college opportunities for your child or children.

-Have you started a 529 or been the beneficiary of a 529?
+Have you started or been a beneficiary of a 529 plan?
 How did it affect your college experience?